 - There are many rooms available in Bracken Library which can be reserved by Ball State faculty, staff and students for group studying and learning and small conferences.
 These large and small rooms are also available for staff and campus organizations for meetings, project discussions, and planning.
 Reservations can be made online.

 How can I get a faculty or graduate student carrel?

 How can I find out about new materials at the library?

 - The University Libraries' Newly Acquired Materials web page lists all of the new books, videos, sound recordings, maps, and other materials that the Libraries have purchased each month.
 The list is divided up by academic discipline, so it's easy to find all of the new materials we've purchased to support your major!

 - Also, a selection of new books available for checkout can be found on the northeast side of the first floor, near the Bestsellers.

 Can I take tests such as the GRE or Praxis I at Ball State?

-- The Office of Testing Programs provides a wide range of testing services to Ball State students as well as the community.
-Their web site provides further information about specifics tests which are offered.
+- The Testing Center provides a wide range of testing services to Ball State students as well as the community.
+Their website provides further information about specifics tests which are offered.